Brigitte Horney: Personal life

 After the Second World War she became an American citizen, but continued to visit Germany frequently, where she had a house in Bavaria.
 She married the eminent Jewish art historian Hanns Swarzenski, a leading authority on German Romanesque manuscripts.

 Death

-She continued to work in films and television (i.e. Oliver Twist) until her death in Hamburg in 1988.
+She continued to work in films and television (i.e. Oliver Twist) until her death.
+She died in Hamburg, June 27, 1988.